rpellerin/rpellerin.github.io/content/airlines.md

 Pretty much the same as WoW air, although they have tablets.
 As far as I remember, you don't get any food or drinks for free.
 I was lucky enough to get on their first flight to New York City.
 Nice lighting in the cabin right after landing.

 Oh, and they offer free WiFi.

+# Tui Fly

+Nice one.
+On a 9 hour fly from Miami to Paris we got dinner and breakfast, plus sodas for free.
+Alcoholic drinks were paid.
+Seats are equipped with tablets and fairly recent movies are available.
+No free or paid Wi-Fi on board.
+Quite big aircrafts, mine was a Boeing 787, Dreamliner.